 To correct for the effect of instrument flexures it has been mandatory in previous periods to attach nighttime arcs (see Sect.
 3.5.9) for all MOS OBs using LR blue and HR blue grisms.
 During the VIMOS upgrade, one attached arc and three flats have been mandatory for all MOS science observations.
-The upgrade has been finished and the new HR_blue grisms have been commissioned, so for P92 we might be calibrating all MOS observations during the day.
+The upgrade has been finished and the new HR_blue grisms have been commissioned.
+We are currently (P93) analysing day- and nighttime calibrations taken since the upgrade for all grisms to analyse whether nighttime calibrations can be skipped in future periods as of P95.
 Look at the instrument web pages for the latest information on required calibrations.